 The NCAA is once again offering all 67 games through the NCAA March Madness Live app.
 In addition to the game streams, the app offers live scores and stats, an interactive bracket, classic March Madness videos, game notifications, and curated social content.

 As attractive as this options sounds for cord cutters, the claim that you can watch the entire tournament with NCAA March Madness Live is a little misleading.
 Only the CBS broadcasts are available without a cable subscription, and then only on your computer and iOS or Android mobile device.
 To view CBS’s games on your TV, or any of the Turner network broadcasts on any device, you need a cable subscription login.
 Still, it might be worth downloading if you don’t want to miss any of the CBS matchups while you’re away from a TV.

 Time for tip off

 The options for streaming live sports have never been better, so don’t let cutting the cord make you miss the NCAA champs cutting the net.
-Grab a beer and your bracket and take advantage of these cable alternatives for sideline seat for one the greatest sporting events of the year.
+Grab a beer and your bracket and take advantage of these cable alternatives for courtside seats for one the greatest sporting events of the year.